 Preaching through the Gospel of Luke is proving to be of much personal benefit to me and to our church.
 I chose the account of Luke, the physician and historian, because he presents Jesus in the fullness of His humanity—as the compassionate Son of Man who knows our weaknesses and carries our sorrows.

 In preparation for preaching tomorrow, I’ve been studying Luke 4:38-44 this week—the account of Jesus’ healing of Peter’s mother-in-law and many whom the crowds brought to Him, as well as casting out many more demons.
-Though Jesus was relentless to maintain the priority of preaching; the compassionate, personal care of our Savior toward those in suffering is obvious.
+Though Jesus was relentless to maintain the priority of preaching; the compassionate, personal care of our Savior toward those in suffering remains very obvious.
 The following words, from Phillip Graham Ryken’s commentary, were a wonderful reminder of this personal care of our Great Physician.
 This lengthy quotation is Ryken’s answer to the common question, “Does Jesus still have healing power today?”

 Since Jesus has healing authority, we should pray in his name whenever we are sick.
 But we need to recognize that God often chooses not to heal us.
 Some day “there will be no more death or mourning or crying or pain” (Rev. 21:4 NIV).
 But we are still living in a fallen world, where disability and disease are part of God’s curse against sin.
 Eventually all our prayers for healing will be answered, but this will not happen until Jesus comes again.
 Furthermore, God often uses our physical difficulties to do his gracious work in our lives.
 The life of the Christian follows the pattern of the life of Christ, in which suffering is the road to glory.